will-hanlen/website/pages/resources/antilibrary.md

 # Antilibrary

-An [antilibrary](https://fs.blog/2013/06/the-antilibrary/) is a collection of books which you haven't read.
+An [antilibrary](https://fs.blog/2013/06/the-antilibrary/) is a collection of books which you *haven't* read.

 They exist to remind us that there is so much important knowledge out there, and that we are ignorant of almost all of it.

-This list contains what I believe are the 10 most important books that I have not read.
+This list contains what I believe are the ten most pressing books that I have not read.

 1. Venkatesh Rao, *Breaking Smart*